-Premium on Issue of Shares Arising from Employee Share Options Total Balance at January 1, 2020 Issuance of ordinary shares under employee \$ 1,114,415 \$ 17,287 \$ 1,131,702 share options Balance at December 31, 2020 12 1,114,427 17,287 12 1,131,714 Issuance of ordinary shares under employee share options 1,035 1,035 Balance at December 31, 2021 \$ 1,115,462 \$ 17,287 \$ 1,132,749 c.
+Premium on Issue of Shares Arising from Employee Share Options Total

+Balance at January 1, 2021 \$ 1,114,427 \$ 17,287 \$ 1,131,714

+Issuance of ordinary shares under employee

+share options 1,035 1,035

+Balance at December 31, 2021 1,115,462 17,287 1,132,749

+Share-based payment - 31,949 31,949

+Issuance of ordinary shares under employee

+share options 3,091 3,091

+Balance at December 31, 2022 \$ 1,118,553 \$ 49,236 \$ 1,167,789

+c.
 Retained earnings and dividend policy

-Under the Company's articles of incorporation (the "Articles"), where the Company made a profit in a fiscal year, the profit shall be first utilized for paying taxes, offsetting accumulated losses of previous years, setting aside as legal reserve 10% of the remaining profit, setting aside or reversing a special reserve in accordance with the laws and regulations, a special reserve may be allocated or reversed in accordance with the law and then any remaining profit together with any undistributed retained earnings shall be used by the Company's board of directors as the basis for proposing a distribution plan, which should be resolved in the shareholders' meeting for the distribution of dividends and bonuses to shareholders.
-For the policies on the distribution of employees' compensation and remuneration of directors" in Note 20 (g).
+Under the Company's articles of incorporation (the "Articles"), where the Company made a profit in a fiscal year, the profit shall be first utilized for paying taxes, offsetting accumulated losses of previous years, setting aside as legal reserve 10% of the remaining profit, however, when the statutory surplus reserve has exceeded 50% of the total capital, it may not be set aside any more.
+When the special surplus reserve is set aside in accordance with Article 41 of the Securities and Exchange Law, the insufficient amount of the "net amount of other equity deductions accumulated in the previous period" shall be set aside the same amount of special surplus reserve from the undistributed earnings of the previous period before the distribution of earnings, Items other than the current after tax net profit are included in the current undistributed earnings.
+Setting aside or reversing a special reserve in accordance with the laws and regulations, and then any remaining profit together with any undistributed retained earnings shall be used by the Company's board of directors as the basis for proposing a distribution plan, which should be resolved in the shareholders' meeting for the distribution of dividends and bonuses to shareholders.
+For the policies on the distribution of employees' compensation and remuneration of directors after the amendment, refer to "Employees' compensation and remuneration of directors" in Note 20 (g).